kosshi-net/matrix-bot/README.md

 feature, which still gives read access and works for rooms below Version 7.
 The "owner" of the bot is alerted about newly joined users.

+## Adding bot to rooms
+Since this project is under eternal development, the history is imported to local files first to avoid bombarding matrix servers when db inevitably needs to be rebuilt.

+First you must import room history with `room-importer` to a folder `./history/<room>/*.json`.
+Room name does not matter.
+Preferably do this using an account that has access to the beginning of room history, eg the room's creator.

+Then add the room to the configuration file.
+Reset and rebuilt the database by setting `WIPE_DB=1` environment variable.

 ## Dependencies
 - NodeJS
 - [mongodb](https://www.npmjs.com/package/mongodb)